“Relationships are the agents of change and the most powerful therapy is human love.”Dr. Bruce D. Perry

-Bruce D. Perry, MD, PhD, Psychiatrist & Author, will share the story behind his title with us on Sunday, December 12th, 2021.
+Bruce D. Perry, MD, PhD, Psychiatrist & Author, shared the story behind his title with us on Sunday, December 12th, 2021.

 Dr. Perry is the Principal of the Neurosequential Network, Senior Fellow of The ChildTrauma Academy and a Professor (Adjunct) in the Departments of Psychiatry and Behavioral Sciences at the Feinberg School of Medicine at Northwestern University in Chicago and the School of Allied Health, College of Science, Health and Engineering, La Trobe University, Melbourne, Victoria Australia.